Manually scaled groups

-When creating an automatically scaled group, you specify the target metric value, and the service continuously re-adjusts the number of instances so that the average metric value within the same availability zone doesn't deviate much:
+When creating an automatically scaled instance group, you specify the target metric value, while the service continuously re-adjusts the number of instances:

-If the average value decreases so that it's below the target value with a smaller group, then Instance Groups deletes the unnecessary instances.
+- If the average value decreases so that it's below the target value with a smaller group, then Instance Groups deletes unnecessary instances.